-Note: Beginning fall 2012, colleges were expected to be at the proficiency level of Student Learning Outcomes assessment (see the ACCJC Rubric for Evaluating Institutional Effectiveness, Part III, Student Learning Outcomes).
+Note: Colleges were expected to achieve the proficiency level of Student Learning Outcomes assessment by fall 2012.
 At this time, colleges are expected to be in full compliance with the Accreditation Standards related to student learning outcomes and assessment.
 All courses, programs, and student and learning support activities of the college are expected to have student learning outcomes defined, so that ongoing assessment and other requirements of Accreditation Standards are met across the institution.
+In preparation for the 2016 reporting, please refer to the revised Accreditation Standards adopted June 2014.

 24. Cou irses a.
-Total number of college courses: [Additional Information: Provide the number of active credit and non courses at the college (courses in the college catalog).
-Do not include credit offerings of the college.] b.
-Number of college courses with ongoing assessment of learning outcomes: Auto-calculated field: percentage of total: 25 Pro grams a.
-Total number of college programs (all certificates and degrees, and other programs as defined by college): b.
+Total number of college courses: [Additional Instructions: Provide the number of active credit and non courses at the college.
+Courses in the college catalog are considered not include not-for-credit offerings of the college.] b.
+Number of college courses with ongoing assessment of υ. learning outcomes: Auto-calculated field: percentage of total: 25.
+Pro a. grams Total number of college programs (all certificates and a. degrees, and other programs as defined by college): degrees, and other programs as defined by conege). b.
 Number of college programs with ongoing assessment of learning outcomes: Auto-calculated field: percentage of total: 26.
-Stu dent and Learning Support Activities a.
-Total number of student and learning support activities (as college has identified or grouped them for SLO implementation): [Additional Information: The institution defines its student and learning activities and how they may be grouped for assessment of learning Definition and grouping of like student or learning support activities based upon a determination of how the assessment will best provide to improve services for students.] outcomes. should be b.
-Number of student and learning support activities with υ. ongoing assessment of learning outcomes: Auto-calculated field: percentage of total:
+Stu dent and Learning Support Activities a. a.
+Total number of student and learning support activities (as college has identified or grouped them for SLO implementation): [Additional Instructions: The institution defines its student and learning activities and how they may be grouped for assessment of learning Definition and grouping of like student or learning support activities based upon a determination of how the assessment will best provide to improve services for students.] outcomes. should be b.
+Number of student and learning support activities with ongoing assessment of learning outcomes: Auto-calculated field: percentage of total: Auto-calculated lield, percentage of total.

-Getting Started 2014 Annual Report page 9 27.
-URL(s) from the college website where prospective students can find SLO assessment results for programs: 28.
-Number of courses identified as part of the GE program: 29.
+Getting Started 2015 Annual Report page 9 27.
+URL(s) from the college website where prospective students can find SLO assessment results for instructional programs: 28.
+Number of courses identified as part of the general education (GE) program: 29.
 Percent of GE courses with ongoing assessment of GE learning outcomes: 30.
 Do your institution's GE outcomes include all areas identified in the Yes/No Accreditation Standards?
 31. Number of GE courses with Student Learning Outcomes mapped to GE program Student Learning Outcomes: 32.
 Number of Institutional Student Learning Outcomes defined: 33.
 Percentage of college instructional programs and student and learning support activities which have Institutional Student Learning Outcomes mapped to those programs (courses) and activities (student and learning support activities).
-[Additional Information: The institution defines its student and learning support activities and how they may be grouped for assessment of learning outcomes.
+[Additional Instructions: The institution defines its student and learning support activities and how they may be grouped for assessment of learning outcomes.
 Definition and grouping of like student or learning support activities should be based upon a determination of how the assessment will best provide information to improve services for students.]
 34. Percent of institutional outcomes (ILOs) with ongoing assessment of learning outcomes: 35.
-Effective practice to share with the field: Describe effective and/or innovative practices at your college for measuring ILOs, documenting accomplishment of ILOs in non-instructional areas of the college, informing college faculty, staff, students, and the public about ILOs, or other aspects of your ILO practice (1,250 character limit, approximately 250 words).
+Effective practice to share with the field: Describe effective and/or innovative practices at your college for measuring ILOs, documenting accomplishment of ILOs in non-instructional areas of the college, informing college faculty, staff, students, and the public about ILOs, or other aspects of your ILO practice (1,350 character limit, approximately 250 words).